adiop/marketo/README.md

 The project will build and the test will run.

-To run the program from the command line, you must pass a command line argument the path of the file.
+To run the program from the command line, you must pass as a command line argument the path of the file.